 You can attach animation curves to imported animation clipsAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info

-in the Animation tab.
+See in Glossary in the Animation tab.

 You can use these curves to add additional animated data to an imported clip.
 You can use that data to animate the timings of other items based on the state of an animator.
 For example, in a game set in icy conditions, an extra animation curve could be used to control the emission rate of a particle systemA component that simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scene.
 More info

-to show the player’s condensing breath in the cold air.
+See in Glossary to show the player’s condensing breath in the cold air.

 To add a curve to an imported animation, expand the Curves section at the bottom of the Animation tab, and click the plus icon to add a new curve to the current animation clip: